Claualvarez/ECCB2020/Sequence-structure.md

  ![modeltemplateswissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/modeltemplateswissmodel.png?raw=true)

  8. Your model is done!.
-If you want to download your results, press the button at the left of the "x".
+If you want to download your results, press the button at the left of the ``x``.
 Model coordinates will be available in two different formats: DeepView project files and PDB format.

 Note: We recommend you to read the help section of [SWISS-MODEL](https://swissmodel.expasy.org/docs/help#new_project) to obtain detailed information.